wendlingd/Interactive-Treemap-with-Shading/readme.md

 - Start with a foundation of a 100-percent content inventory and average monthly traffic, in a database.
 (Average monthly traffic: export from traffic tool by month and divide the total by the number of months for which data is available; this removes a bias against brand new content - don't compare 12 months of data to 1 month of data.)
 Use a web spidering tool or a programmer's tool such as the HTML::Tree module of Perl for the content inventory, and CSV exports from your traffic tool.
 - With this in the database you can then layer one or more issues of the day - shown here is a common problem, broken link reporting, an easy join in the database.
 - Set the top-level category as the people/resource considered to be the content steward or owner.
+Shown here as "topics."
 Store the data in hierarchical JSON and display the treemap both as the full site and by content steward.